 Are you looking for a unique getaway vacation in Korea this summer; a place that is removed from the fast-paced Seoul lifestyle?
 Check out these 5 hidden gems located outside Seoul for a trip full of relaxation, authentic Korean cuisine, sightseeing, and entertainment.

-Located off the coast of Jeolla-Nam Do province, this quiet island is relatively unknown not only to foreigners but to Koreans as well.
+The first summer getaway vacation in Korea is located off the coast of Jeolla-Nam Do province, this quiet island is relatively unknown not only to foreigners but to Koreans as well.
 Discovered by Confucian scholars during the Joseon Dynasty, Bogildo is the perfect destination for a quiet getaway.
 The island features everything from fishing hotspots and beaches to scenic hiking trails and historical temples and gardens.

 What to See

 One of the island’s must-see attractions is Seyeonjeong Pavilion.
-The Pavilion was founded by Yun Seondo, who is widely regarded as one of Korea’s best ever poets.
+The Pavilion was founded by Yun Seondo, who is widely regarded as one of Korea’s best-ever poets.
 Surrounded by beautiful trees and a pond, this is a place where guests can find inner peace and harmony.

 The island also features a poem carved into stone by legendary politician Uam Song Si-yeol, who was also stunned by the area’s natural beauty.

 For those seeking authentic Korean dishes, Bogildo specializes in catering to seafood lovers.
 Some of the most famous dishes available on the island include seaweed and abalone (sea snails)a must-try for our culinary lovers on that are vacation in Korea.